 Cal Poly Arab Music Ensemble Spring Concert

-The Cal Poly Arab Music Ensemble will perform traditional and contemporary music and dance from the Eastern Mediterranean and larger Middle East region at 8 p.m.
-Friday, June 1, in the Spanos Theatre on campus.
+The Cal Poly Arab Music Ensemble and guest artists will perform a diverse program of music and dance from the Eastern Mediterranean and larger region at 8 p.m.
+Saturday, May 24, in the Spanos Theatre on campus.

 The concert will feature some of the most celebrated instrumental, vocal and poetic repertoire from the Ottoman era to the present, composed and performed by artists such as Fairuz, Philemon Wehbe, the Rahbani Brothers, Elias Rahbani, and Ziad Rahbani of Lebanon.